mlavin/django-app-template/README.rst

 `full license text <https://github.com/mlavin/django-app-template/blob/master/LICENSE>`_
 in the Github repository for additional detail.

-Applications created using this templates are not considered derivatives works.
+Applications created using this template are not considered derivatives works.
 Applications created using this template can be freely licensed under whatever you as the author chooses.
 They may be either open or closed source.